 The Interchange is an online materials exchange service for businesses with excess or unwanted materials or for businesses looking for available materials.
 All services provided by Interchange Staff are free, listed materials may be free or there may be a cost associated.
-Read the latest newsletter: Summer 2013.
+Read the latest newsletter: Winter 2013.
 Reference a past issue.

 The Interchange newsletter is distributed electronically.
 If you would like to subscribe to The Interchange, click here.

 Follow the links to either materials wanted or materials available.
 Under these links, materials are divided into categories, such as plastics or metals.

 If you would like to add a new listing, you can link to a Listing Form from this site.
 Just click on "Add a New Listing", fill out the form and submit it to our offices.
 You may fax a completed form to The Interchange at (513) 946-7779, email Susan Schumacher or contact her by phone at (513) 946-7734, or mail the form to the Business Specialist, 250 William Howard Taft Rd., Cincinnati, OH 45219.

 Tracking is one of the most important and difficult tasks for The Interchange staff.
 Hamilton County Recycling and Solid Waste District uses this information to sustain and promote The Interchange as a free service.
 If you exchange a material, please contact Susan Schumacher at (513) 946-7734 to report any successful exchanges, or download a tracking form (pdf file) and fax it to (513) 946-7779.